luftaquila/fsk-energymeter/README.md

 ### 4.1 Build hardware

 1. Download `fsk-energymeter-pcb.zip` from the [latest release](https://github.com/luftaquila/fsk-energymeter/releases/latest) and extract it.
-2. Place a JLCPCB PCBA (SMT) order using the GERBER, BOM and CPL files at the The *gerbers/* directory.
+2. Place a JLCPCB PCBA (SMT) order using the GERBER, BOM and CPL files at the *gerbers/* directory.
 3. Solder following parts manually to the device after the PCB arrives.
     * [L01Z600S05](https://www.eleparts.co.kr/goods/view?no=261774) Hall sensor
     * [5557-02A1](https://www.eleparts.co.kr/goods/view?no=25304) HV connector
     * [5569-04A1](https://www.eleparts.co.kr/goods/view?no=25303) LV connector
     * [2.54mm 2\*4 debug pin header](https://www.eleparts.co.kr/goods/view?no=12534585)
-4. Insert a CR1220 battery and a Micro SD card to each slots on the PCB.
+4. Insert the CR1220 battery and Micro SD card into the PCB.

 ### 4.2 Upload firmware

 1. Download `fsk-energymeter-firmware.zip` from the [latest release](https://github.com/luftaquila/fsk-energymeter/releases/latest) and extract it.
-1. Connect ST-Link's `3V3`, `GND`, `SWCLK`, `SWDIO` pins to the corresponding pins on the FSK-EEM's debug pin header.
+1. Connect `3V3`, `GND`, `SWCLK`, `SWDIO` pins of the ST-Link to the corresponding pins on the device's debug pin header.
 1. Run `flash.bat` to flash the release firmware to the device.

 ### 4.3 3d-print housing